Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

-where $p(t)$ is the polynomial of degree $M-1$ appearing in \eqref{2hypoODEdefect}. \end{theorem} We conclude that the quest to obtain the best decay for \eqref{FP} is reduced to the knowledge of the best decay constants for the corresponding drift ODE.
+where $p(t)$ is the polynomial of degree $M-1$ appearing in \eqref{2hypoODEdefect}. \end{theorem} We \bea{remind} that the quest to obtain the best decay for \eqref{FP} is \bea{thus} reduced to the knowledge of the best decay constants for the corresponding drift ODE.